edujuan/tool-calling-interview-prep/docs/02-fundamentals.md

 **Best for**: Large data transfers, progress updates, long-running tasks

+No matter which execution mode you choose, there's one constant: things will go wrong.
+APIs fail, networks timeout, arguments are invalid.
+The difference between a toy agent and a production-ready one is often just error handling.

 ## Error Handling

 Tools can fail!
 Robust agents handle errors gracefully:

+Understanding what can go wrong is the first step to building resilient agents.

 ### Common Error Types